hackclub/hackclub/workshops/memory_game/README.md

 this.setAttribute('src', cardArray[cardId].img)
 ```

 After selecting two cards, we have to check for a match.
-For that, if two cards are clicked i.e., the length of `cardsClicked` array is equal to `2`, invoke `checkForMatch()` inside `setTimeout()` so that everything doesn't happen too fast.
+For that, if two cards are clicked, i.e., the length of `cardsClicked` array is equal to `2`, invoke `checkForMatch()` inside `setTimeout()` so that everything doesn't happen too fast.

 ```js
 if (cardsClicked.length === 2) {